benaronberg/Logs-Analysis-Project/README.md

 2. Connect to localhost:8000 in a web browser.
 Select from the three queries available.
 Query results will be displayed below the selection buttons.

+## Acknowledgements

+* udacity.com for providing the database and guidance on writing this code